Neem-Sheth/CDC-Portal/README.md

-Here’s a **README.md** file template for your Dockerized Next.js project:

----

 # Dockerized Next.js Project

 This repository contains a **Next.js application** with **Nodemailer** integration, packaged for deployment using Docker.
 The application allows users to view job details, apply for jobs, and receive confirmation emails upon applying.